Simplon Tunnel: Facts and figures

-Spiral tunnel

-On the rail line north from Domodossola prior to the Simplon tunnels is the "Varzo Spiral Tunnel", probably the longest spiral tunnel in the world.
-See the route diagram at the start of this subject.

 In popular media

 In the 1957 novel From Russia, with Love by Ian Fleming, protagonist James Bond fights his enemy, SMERSH agent Donovan Grant, eventually killing him, while passing through the Simplon Tunnel on the Orient Express.

-In Against the Day by Thomas Pynchon, Reef Traverse works on the Simplon Tunnel.
+In Against the Day by Thomas Pynchon, Reef Traverse, one of the novel's characters, works on the construction of the Simplon Tunnel.

+In the novel "The Couloir" by Richard Manichello, the Canton Valais is a major geographical setting for action and scenes. especially the Val de Bagnes.
+Brig and the Simplon Pass & Tunnel play an important role in the main plot, moving characters in and out of Western Swiss locations or over the Pennine Alps for various intrigues and subplots involving action that traverses Swiss and Italian story settings.